LucaCanali/sparkMeasure/README.md

  * Compatibility: use with Spark 2.1.x and higher.
 Compiles with Scala 2.11 and 2.12
  * How to use: deploy [sparkMeasure from Maven Central](https://mvnrepository.com/artifact/ch.cern.sparkmeasure/spark-measure)
      - Example: `bin/spark-shell --packages ch.cern.sparkmeasure:spark-measure_2.11:0.14`
-   - PySpark user, install also Python wrapper APIs: `pip install sparkmeasure`
+   - PySpark users: in addition, install the Python wrapper APIs: `pip install sparkmeasure`
-   - note: build with `sbt` for all supported Scala versions using `sbt +package`
+   - How to build from maste: use `sbt +package`

 ### One tool for multiple uses: measure interactive and batch workloads
- * **Interactive mode**: use sparkMeasure to collect and analyze resource usage and performance metrics of your Spark jobs when working in interactive mode: from `spark-shell` (Scala), `PySpark` (Python) and/or from `jupyter-notebook` with Python and Scala kernels.
+ * **Interactive mode**: use sparkMeasure to collect and analyze resource usage and performance metrics of your Spark jobs when working with shell or notebook environments, as `spark-shell` (Scala), `PySpark` (Python) and/or from `jupyter-notebook` with Python and Scala kernels.
  * **Code instrumentation**: instrument your code with calls to sparkMeasure APIs for collecting, saving, and analyzing Spark jobs' metrics data.